PenguinMod/PenguinMod-Docs/docs/development/extensions/api/serialization.md

 ---
-title: Extension Data
+title: Data Storage
 ---

-# Extension Data
+# Data Storage

-The extension data APIs allow for the storage of data for extensions within the project file.
+The data storage APIs allow for the storage of data for extensions within the project file (under the `extensionData` key).
 This is split into 4 functions:

 ## `serialize`